GustavoCCarrillo/Textbook--Finder/README.md

   - 2.2	Description tab opens a separate popup windows with product description
   - 2.3	Allow to select a book to see description and retailer link
   - 2.4	Click on the link to redirect to retailers’ site
-- 3.0	Display the location of a retailer nearby (map)
+- 3.0	Display the location of a retailer (map)
-  - 3.1	Show a location icon were the address of the retail store is on the map
+  - 3.1	Show the location icon of the retailer based on its address.
   - 3.2	Click on the map icon to get directions to retailer store